 The latest technology combined with specialist clinical expertise

-Our radiotherapy department has the latest technology combined with specialist clinical expertise to offer the most up-to-date and targeted treatments.
+Our private radiotherapy department has the latest technology combined with specialist clinical expertise to offer the most up-to-date and targeted treatments.

 We provide a full spectrum of radiotherapy services and were one of the first centres in the country to implement some of the newest technologies, most notably to treat brain tumours and breast cancer more effectively.